RSS

 .

-When I was a kid in the 80s, I wrote and presented a speech called A Man’s Best Friend is His Computer.
+When I was a kid in the early 1980s, I wrote and presented a speech called A Man’s Best Friend is His Computer.
 Shortly afterwards I sold my first computer program (a music composer for the ZX Spectrum) and discovered synthpop.
-I’ve been using the Internet since 1992 and started blogging in 2005.
-My other websites include:
+I’ve been using the Internet since 1992 and finally started blogging in 2005.
+My other web-presences include:

-• Pansentient.net – My main site from 2001 thru 2008, pansentient.net is my tribute to the synthpop group The Human League.
-It includes free mp3 downloads of the dozen-or-so League remixes I made, as well as a database of many unofficial Human League remixes from a variety of semi-professional artists and DJs.
-You’ll also find an assortment of multimedia, including my sci-fi comedy webcomic The Superhuman League.
+• pansentient.net – My main site from 2001 thru 2008, pansentient.net was my tribute to the synthpop group The Human League.
+It included free mp3 downloads of the dozen-or-so League remixes I made, as well as a database of many unofficial Human League remixes from a variety of semi-professional artists and DJs.
+You also found an assortment of multimedia, including my sci-fi comedy webcomic The Superhuman League.

-• Afront on Last.fm – I find my Last.fm account invaluable to find out about new bands, especially coupled with the Spotify recommendation services.
-I also admin a group called the Discophonic Workshop, which caters for fans of space- and italo-disco.
+• My Last.fm Page – I find my Last.fm account invaluable to find out about new bands, especially when used with the Spotify recommendation services.
+I also admin a group called the Discophonic Workshop, catering for fans of space- and italo-disco.

-• Afront on YouTube – My YouTube channel has been serving up my crazy video-mashups since 2006.
+• Pansentient Video – My YouTube channel has been serving up my crazy video-mashups since 2006.
 Many are based on the remixes I’ve made for pansentient.net and most feature samples from my favourite sci-fi shows.
-My most-popular video (over 117,000 views!) is the one below, featuring one of my Human League remixes synced to a mashup I made of 80’s spooky sci-fi show Sapphire and Steel.
+My most-popular video is the one below (nearly 250,000 views!), featuring one of my Human League remixes synced to a mashup I made of 80’s spooky sci-fi show Sapphire and Steel.

 Why Afront?